Best Fall DIY Birthday Party Ideas in Atlanta

 Hike into Fall

 Go for a hike in a state park, take a picnic and make s’mores over a campfire.
-Find out about the amenities of nearby parks here.
-The Chattahoochee National Recreation Area with trails along the Chattahoochee River is also a good bet for a fun hike.
+Learn about the amenities of nearby Georgia State Parks here.
+Atlanta Parent’s guide to family-friendly waterfall hikes will lead you to unforgettable views.
+The Chattahoochee National Recreation Area, with trails along the Chattahoochee River, is also a good bet for a fun hike.

 Corn mazes and pumpkin patches abound in fall, with lots of kids activities.
-Many have hayrides and farm animals for petting – several hours of fun for $5-$15 per child.
-Pick one from our guide.
+Many have hayrides and farm animals for petting – several hours of fun for around $5-$25 per child.
+Pick one from our guide here.

 Archery for Fun

-Kids love learning a new skill, and several nearby state parks teach archery or tree-climbing classes for $15 per kid.
+Kids love learning a new skill, and several nearby state parks teach archery or tree-climbing classes for a small fee.
 Find out more here.

 Taking kids off-site for a party requires a little planning: